 • grains - grains: feathers, windows;

-• splashes - splashes: beads, vacations;
+• splashes - splashes: beads, holidays;

 • stretcher - stretcher: sled, darkness;